thatcherfreeman/utility-dctls/README.md

 **Why do parts of Qazi's Toolkit have resemblance to these DCTLs?**

 I work with Qazi and built that DCTL pack, so nothing sketchy is happening there.
-I am not currently partnered with any for-sale products, though the licensing agreement within these tools allows for other developers to use them as reference and adapt them as needed.
+I am not currently partnered with any other for-sale products, though the licensing agreement within these tools allows for other developers to use them as reference and adapt them as needed.

 **I found a bug in one of your DCTLs**